RAHULRNAIR2000/Java-Learnings/README.md

           Single inheritance
           Multilevel inheritance
           Hierarchical inheritance

-          Hybrid inheritance
+          Hybrid inheritance - Not in Java

-          Multiple inheritance is not in java (for that we use interfaces)
+          Multiple inheritance is not in Java (for that we use interfaces)